SwissDataScienceCenter/renku/docs/docs/10-users/70-collaboration/guides/10-add-people-to-project.md

-# How to add people to a project
+# Add people to a project

 You can easily add collaborators to your project.
 They may have different roles, either owners, editors or viewers.